-Due to the tiny wavelength in THz, the dimensions of surrounding physical objects are sufficiently large for scattering, while specular reflections on ordinary surfaces become difficult.
+Due to the small wavelength of THz waves, the dimensions of surrounding physical objects are sufficiently large for scattering, while specular reflections on ordinary surfaces become difficult.
 On the other hand, THz systems rely heavily on pencil beams to extend the effective propagation distance.
 As a result, a direct path between the transmitter and receiver is desired.
-However, the LoS THz link is highly susceptible to being blocked by macro objects, such as buildings, furniture, vehicles, and foliage, and micro-objects, e.g., humans, in comparison with the traditional sub-6G band [160].
+However, the LoS THz link is highly susceptible to being blocked by macro objects, such as buildings, furniture, vehicles, and foliage, and micro-objects, e.g., humans, in comparison with traditional sub-6G signals [154].

 A single blockage might cause a signal loss of a few tens of dB.
-The extent of foliage loss is related to the depth of vegetation [147], where 17 dB, 22 dB, and 25 dB are observed at 28 GHz, 60 GHz, and 90 GHz, respectively.
-Blockage loss due to vehicles [161] is determined by the vehicle type and geometry, from 20 dB at the front-shield glass to 50 dB at the engine area.
+The extent of foliage loss is related to the depth of vegetation [170], where 17 dB, 22 dB, and 25 dB are observed at 28 GHz, 60 GHz, and 90 GHz, respectively.
+The blockage loss due to vehicles [156] is determined by the vehicle type and geometry, from 20 dB in the front-shield glass to 50 dB in the engine area.
 The human body blockage imposes a more profound influence because of the dynamic movement of humans and the close interaction of THz devices with humans.
-The loss attributed to the self-body blockage [162] is expected to reach approximately 40 dB at the THz band.
+The loss attributed to the self-body blockage [155] is expected to reach approximately 40 dB in the THz band.
 Such blockage losses can dramatically decay the signal power and may even lead to a thorough outage.
 Hence, it is necessary to clarify the traits of blockage and find effective solutions to avoid being blocked or quickly recover the connection when a link gets blocked.

-Statistical models can be applied to estimate the value of blockage loss.
-For instance, self-body blockage loss is approximated as a Boolean model where a human is treated as a threedimensional cylinder with centers forming a two-dimensional (2D) Poisson point process (PPP).
+Statistical models can be applied to estimate the impact of blockage loss.
+For instance, the self-body blockage loss may be approximated as a Boolean model where a human is treated as a three-dimensional cylinder with centers forming a two-dimensional (2D) Poisson point process (PPP).
 A LoS blockage probability model assumes that a link of distance d will be LoS with probability $p_L(d)$ and NLoS otherwise.
 The expressions of $p_L(d)$ are usually obtained empirically for different settings.
-The blockage probability for a LoS link with a self-body blockage can be estimated by the method given in [163].
-In [164], 3GPP specified an urban macro-cell scenario, where a calculation method for a LoS blockage probability is given.
+The blockage probability for a LoS link with a self-body blockage can be estimated by the method given in [172].
+In [173], 3GPP specified an urban macro-cell scenario, where a calculation method for a LoS blockage probability is given.
 The same model applies to the urban micro-cell scenario, with a smaller distance range.
-There are some variations in the LoS probability expressions across different channel measurement campaigns and environments, e.g., the model developed by NYU [160].
+There are some variations in the expressions of the LoS probability across different channel measurement campaigns and environments, e.g., the model developed by NYU [154].
+Some other prior works also revealed quantitative results to estimate the blockage loss at THz frequencies, as given in Table VI.